isabella232/Bitcamp-React/week1/script/livestream-script.md

 ### Week 1

+Welcome to the first week of Bit project's React Bitcamp.
+My name is Henry Starman and I'll be showing you how to build front end web applications using one of the most popular front end frameworks, React.js

 #### What is React?

 It is a JavaScript Library Developed by Facebook used for constructing user interfaces.